WenbinFei/wenbinfei.github.io/_posts/2018-06-22-data-science.md

 ---
 layout: post
 title: "Data science"
 excerpt: "What's data science?
-What are the tools of a data scientist?"
+What are the tools that a data scientist use?"
 modified: 2018-06-22
 tags: [blog]
 comments: false